learn-co-curriculum/westworld-command-center-react/README.md

 Note on Styling
 ---------------
 The styling is a mix of pre-written CSS and Semantic components.
 Don't worry about it too much.
-As long as you're using the className's and id's we suggest everything should be fine.
+As long as you're using the classNames and id's we suggest everything should be fine.
 If you have a question about how one of the Semantic components works, search for the component in the Semantic docs for a complete run down:

 [Semantic UI React Docs](https://react.semantic-ui.com/)